flairNLP/flair/resources/docs/TUTORIAL_7_TRAINING_A_MODEL.md

 The best results in text classification use fine-tuned transformers with `TransformerDocumentEmbeddings` as shown in the code below:

-(If you don't have the hardware to fine-tune transformers, try `DocumentPoolEmbeddings` or `DocumentRNNEmbeddings` instead - sometimes they work just as well!)
+(If you don't have a big GPU to fine-tune transformers, try `DocumentPoolEmbeddings` or `DocumentRNNEmbeddings` instead - sometimes they work just as well!)

 ```python
 import torch